tedk13/pui-website/content/docs/components/buttons.md

 Ghost buttons can be used by applying `button--ghost` to a button class.
 You set the color of the text and border by adding a `button--{color}` class.
 This will set the color and border-color using the color from the class.

 When you hover over one of the buttons, it becomes inverted.
-The background color will change too that of the color used in the color class, and the text color will change to either white, or a darker color, based on the contrast of the background color.
+The background color will change to that of the color used in the color class, and the text color will change to either white or a darker color, based on the contrast of the background color.

 <div class="block-container tablet-up-4 laptop-up-6 blocks p-2">
   <div class="block">